-Once AS is suspected, your GP should refer you to a rheumatologist.
-If you are having problems with your AS inbetween appointments with your rheumatologist you should go back to your GP.
+Your GP is always your first port of call.
+If inflammatory back pain is suspected, your GP should refer you to a rheumatologist.
+If you are having problems with your AS between appointments with your rheumatologist do go back to your GP.

-A rheumatologist is a doctor specialising in arthritis and related conditions.
-They will confirm if your condition is AS, decide what initial treatment you should receive and oversee the long-term management of your condition.
+A rheumatologist specialises in conditions affecting joints and bones.
+They will confirm if you have inflammatory back pain, decide what initial treatment you should receive and oversee the long-term management of your condition.

 It is important for you to remain under the care of your rheumatologist in the long term.
 This ensures that you have ready access to expert reassessment.